dackerman/aishell/README.md

 ## How It Works

-AIShell uses two different approaches:
+AIShell combines several technologies:

-1. **Shell Script Version:**
+1. **Command Generation**: Node.js script with Anthropic's Claude API generates commands from natural language descriptions

-   - Makes a direct curl request to the Anthropic API
+2. **Command Pre-filling**:
-   - Uses rlwrap to pre-fill commands in a new shell session
+   - The shell script uses rlwrap to pre-fill commands in a new shell session
-   - Falls back to adding commands to shell history if rlwrap is not available
+   - rlwrap creates a new shell with the command already typed in but not executed

-2. **Node.js Version:**
+   - This gives you a chance to review and edit before running

-   - Uses the Anthropic Node.js SDK
+3. **Fallbacks**:
-   - Provides options to copy or execute commands
+   - Without rlwrap, the shell script falls back to adding commands to shell history
-   - More user-friendly interface but lacks command pre-filling capability
+   - The Node.js interface offers clipboard copying and direct execution options

 ## License